Learning to scuba dive with MOTOR CITY SCUBA is an incredible adventure! Your path to breathing underwater is accomplished in three exciting phases:

 Yes, no problem!
-You may find that you have a one on one program with the instructor who will also be your buddy or you may form part of a group so you’ll meet new buddies.
+You may find that you have a one on one program with the instructor who will also be your buddy, or a Divemaster might buddy up with you or you may form part of a group so you’ll meet new buddies.
 Divers are sociable and welcoming!

 It's possible to complete your confined and open water dives in as few as two full weekends with the options offered by Motor City Scuba.

 The Open Water Diver course is incredibly flexible and performance based, which means that Motor City Scuba can offer a wide variety of schedules, paced according to how fast you progress.

 Your instructor's interest is in your learning to scuba dive, not in how long you sit in a class.
 So, training is based upon demonstrating that you know what you need to know and can do what you need to do.
 This means that you progress at your own pace – faster or slower depending upon the time you need to become a confident scuba diver who dives regularly.
 You can start learning to scuba dive online right now with Motor City Scuba and SDI eLearning.